pystra/pystra/README.rst

 Purpose
 =======

-PyRe (python Reliability) is a python module for structural reliability analysis.
+PyRe (Python Reliability) is a python module for structural reliability analysis.
 Its flexibility and extensibility make it applicable to a large suite of problems.
 Along with core reliability analysis functionality, PyRe includes methods for summarizing output.